Quick start

 }

-// Compose them dynamically — only include the filters that are present
+// Compose dynamically - only include the filters that are present

 Optional.of(byName("%widget%")),